RhinoInani/pristine_screen/README.md

 *Release Notes:*

+11/7 - 1.0.2 - Bug fixes and Enhancements.
+(Thanks to Gino #2 for finding it).

 11/3 - 1.0.1: - *NEW* Settings Screen to view and interact with resources.
               - *NEW* Feature: Start cleaning mode on launch.
 Allows for even faster cleaning.